1964 Nickel Value Checker: Errors List, “D” & No Mint Mark Worth

 The Reverse of the 1964 Nickel

 Above the structure appears the Latin motto “E PLURIBUS UNUM.”
-Below Monticello, the estate’s name “MONTICELLO” is inscribed in a straight line, with “FIVE CENTS” indicating the denomination beneath it.
-The inscription “UNITED STATES OF AMERICA” curves along the lower rim of the coin.
+Below, the estate name “MONTICELLO” is inscribed in a straight line, with “FIVE CENTS” and the arc of “UNITED STATES OF AMERICA” below it.
+The mint mark, when present, appears to the right of Monticello — a space that later became the location for Schlag’s “FS” initials starting in 1966.

 Other Features of the 1964 Nickel